All Episodes

 They're too busy fighting each other.

-All right, hour two, Sean Hannity show huge big uh victory for President Trump uh today and the president declaring victory over the deep state.
+Huge, big victory for President Trump today and the president declaring victory over the deep state.

-Um, this case is fascinating here as the Fourth Circuit Court of Appeals has weighed in on what is, I think, a really big issue, and they agreed to throw out a case that was accusing the president of violating the Constitution through earnings from D.C. businesses, including, well, the Trump International Hotel.
+And they agreed to throw out a case that was accusing the president of violating the Constitution through earnings from D.C. businesses, including, well, the Trump International Hotel.

 And they ordered the lower court to dismiss the complaint.

-And the president even said word is I just won a big part of the deep state and Democrat induced witch hunt.
+And the president even said, word is I just won a big part of the deep state and Democrat-induced witch hunt.

 He tweeted out this morning, unanimous decision in my favor from the United States Court of Appeals, Fourth Circuit, on the ridiculous emoluments case.